KazaiMazai/SwiftletModel/README.md

 SwiftletModel offers a streamlined, in-memory alternative to CoreData and SwiftData.
 It is designed for applications that need a straightforward local data management system without the complexity of a full-fledged database.

-Although primarily in-memory, SwiftletModel’s data model is Codable, allowing for straightforward data persistence if required.
+Although primarily in-memory, SwiftletModel's data model is Codable, allowing for straightforward data persistence if required.

 ## Table of Contents